2022 University of Virginia shooting: Perpetrator

 Christopher Darnell Jones Jr., aged 22, was identified as the perpetrator.
-Born (November 17, 1999) in Petersburg, Virginia, he attended eighth grade at John Rolfe Middle School.
+Born on November 17, 1999 in Petersburg, Virginia, Jones attended eighth grade at John Rolfe Middle School.
 He spent his first three years of high school at Varina High School (where he played for the football team and was honorable mention all-conference as a freshman and second-team as a sophomore and junior) in Varina, Henrico County, Virginia.
 He then attended Petersburg High School for his senior year (where he was an honorable mention all-conference as a senior).

 During his high school years he was named Student of the Year twice, and was a member of the National Honor Society and National Technical Honor Society, president of the Key Club, and president of the Jobs for Virginia Grads Program.

 Jones is a former walk-on UVA football player.
 He was a member of the team for one season as a freshman in 2018, but did not play any games.

 He had been investigated with regard to being the subject of alleged on-campus hazing in the past.
 Relatives of Jones said that he had been hazed while at UVA, and a source who knows Jones said that he had “been bullied” at UVA, “and it was bad.”
 That investigation was ended because witnesses would not cooperate.

 Jones was under investigation in September 2022 over concerns that he owned a gun, after someone who does not attend or work for the university reported that Jones had made a comment about having a gun, though the person had never seen it.
 The UVA Office of Student Affairs reported the concerns to the multidisciplinary threat assessment team, and investigators had reached out to Jones.
 School officials also reached out to his roommate who stated they had never seen the weapon.
 Investigators had also learned of an incident involving a concealed weapon violation outside Charlottesville in February 2021.

 Legal proceedings

 Jones was arrested and charged with three counts of second degree murder and three counts of using a handgun in the commission of a felony.
 State and federal prosecutors pledged support to the local law enforcement community in terms of investigating the incident and trying the suspect in the appropriate jurisdiction.
 Two days after the shooting, prosecutors additionally charged Jones with two counts of malicious wounding, each accompanied by the use of a firearm.
 Jones was denied bond during his first court appearance.

-Jones' trial was scheduled to begin January 22, 2025.
+On November 20, 2024, Jones pleaded guilty in the shooting.
+His trial was set for January 22, 2025.
 He faced 13 charges — five counts of unlawful firearm use, six counts of aggravated murder, and two counts of malicious bodily injury.
 He was denied bail and is being held at the Albemarle-Charlottesville Regional Jail awaiting trial.
-On November 20, 2024, Jones pleaded guilty in the shooting.
+On November 21, after a week-long hearing, Judge Cheryl Higgins sentenced Jones to five life sentences plus 23 years.
+Following his sentencing, Jones will be transferred to Red Onion State Prison to incarcerate his sentence.